Volunteer: Become a Play RangerR

-Running our weekly programs at our five sites simply wouldn’t be possible without the tremendous commitments of our Playtime Project volunteers, who interact firsthand with the incredible youth we are fortunate to serve.
-Volunteering with Playtime Project is a perfect opportunity for those looking for a way to make a meaningful and sustained difference in their community and in the life of a child.
+unning our weekly programs at our sites simply wouldn’t be possible without the tremendous commitments of our Playtime volunteers, who interact firsthand with the incredible youth we are fortunate to serve.
+Volunteering as a Play Ranger is a perfect opportunity if you’re looking for a way to make a meaningful and sustained difference in your community and in the life of a child.

-Because of the need for consistency and relationship building in the lives of children in transition, volunteers are expected to make a two-hour weekly commitment for at least six months.
+Because of the need for consistency and relationship building in the lives of children in transition, Play Rangers are expected to make a two-hour weekly commitment for at least six months.
 Volunteers should come with experience working with children and an interest in learning about the special population we serve in order to support healthy child development.
 We look for individuals who will take initiative in planning and leading arts and crafts projects, ball games, reading, games, and imaginary play activities for children of various ages.
-Volunteers should also be comfortable setting appropriate boundaries to maintain order, safety, structure and respect for Playtime rules.
+Play Ranger volunteers should also be comfortable setting appropriate boundaries to maintain order, safety, structure and respect for Playtime rules.

-For the safety of our children, a background check and two and a half hour training session is required prior to beginning to volunteer.
-We also require that volunteers attend the Stewards of Children training at Safe Shores to further inform their interactions with children and to keep children safe.
-Also, check out our volunteer site locations.
+We require that volunteers attend the Stewards of Children training at Safe Shores within 90 days of beginning to volunteer to further inform their interactions with children and to keep children safe.

 FAQS FOR PLAYTIME VOLUNTEERS